 Leipzig has been home to some of Germany’s best-known artists for a long time; Goethe was a student in Leipzig, Bach worked here as a cantor, and today, the New Leipzig school brings fresh wind into the art world.
 Besides being a center for German art and culture, the city also became famous in Germany’s recent history, when Leipzig demonstrators initiated the peaceful revolution, which lead to the fall of the Berlin Wall in 1989.

 To get the best out of the city, check out our list of the top things to see and do in Leipzig.
-And here's how to see it all and more in one Weekend in Leipzig.

 01 of 08